Mohandas (Mahatma) Karamchand Gandhi

-Around this time Gandhi left South Africa to return to his native India.
-Here he led his country to full independence after 30 years of opposition to British rule.
-Nagar sheth of Jetpur Shri Nautamlal B. Mehta (Kamdar) was the first to use and bestow "Mahatma" for Shri Mohandas Karamchand Gandhi on January 21, 1915 at Kamri Bai School, Jetpur, India.
-From then on, Gandhiji was known as Mahatma Gandhi and was recognised as Mahatma, literally meaning 'a great soul'.
+Shri Nautamlal B. Mehta (Kamdar) was the first to use and bestow "Mahatma" on Mohandas Karamchand Gandhi on 21 January 1915 at Kamri Bai School, Jetpur, India.
+From then on, Gandhi was known as Mahatma Gandhi and was recognised as Mahatma, literally meaning 'a great soul'.

 - Sita - Memoirs of Sita Gandhi, Uma Dhupelia-Mesthrie (ed.)
 (2003) [Online].
 South African History Online[accessed 7 July 2009]